gaycodegal/operator-12/README.md

 - Started from my sdl2-lua project as a base.
 - C++ provides access to SDL2 rendering tools
 - Most of the Code base is Lua, which creates the game.
     - Project runs quickly on my 2013 chromebook, so it'll probably run fine on mobile.

-## Installation
+## Library Installation

 Custom Libraries you'll need